correlation-one/C1GamesStarterKit/docs/C1_CLI_COMMANDS.md

 file will be saved in the replays/ directory and can be uploaded and watched on https://terminal.c1games.com/playground.

-For example, if you wanted to run `starter-algo` against the `renamed-algo` of your own creation in the command line, you can cd into the C1GamesStarterKit and run the following command:
+For example, if you wanted to run `starter-algo` against the `my-algo` of your own creation in the command line, you can cd into the C1GamesStarterKit and run the following command:

-    $ scripts/run_match.sh algos/starter-algo algos/renamed-algo
+    $ scripts/run_match.sh algos/starter-algo algos/my-algo

 This will also save a replay file in replays/, which you can upload on our site to watch your game